vipaoL/mobapp-game/README.md

 # About
-A crossplatform game on Emini Physics Engine (Android, J2ME and desktop Java are supported)
+A crossplatform game based on Emini Physics Engine (Android, J2ME and desktop Java are supported)
 - Endless gameplay with procedural world generation (random combination of predefined or custom structures)
-- Built-in and custom levels
+- Levels (fully predefined tracks where you need to touch the finish element)
 - Touchscreen and keyboard support
 - Adaptive to screen resolution
+- Built-in level and structure editor
-- Custom structures: You can create create your custom structures using the built-in editor and load them into the game by pressing "Load Structures" in the game's main menu.
-Then the game will use your custom structures in world generation on a par with the built-in structures.
-You can also test structures quickly right from the editor
+- Custom structures: You can create create your own structures using the built-in editor and load them into the game by clicking "Load Structures" in the game's main menu.
+The game will then use your custom structures in world generation on a par with the built-in structures.
+You can also quickly test structures directly from the editor
-- Custom levels: The built-in editor also allows to create custom levels that can be loaded from the "Levels" menu or right from the editor
+- Custom levels: The built-in editor also allows to create custom levels, which can be loaded from the "Levels" menu or directly from the editor

 ![photo](https://github.com/user-attachments/assets/3e4c62eb-3cab-4e38-a75e-28ae485e8d50)
 ![Scr_174](https://github.com/user-attachments/assets/eda7a77e-dba1-4a03-bd94-5cd6fc36dc88)